MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 Supported operations are Get, Add, Replace and Delete.

 Value type is integer.
-Only applicable for Windows 10 multi-session.
+Only applicable for Windows Enterprise multi-session.

 <a href="" id="provider-providerid-multiplesession-numallowedconcurrentusersessionatuserlogonsync"></a>**Provider/*ProviderID*/MultipleSession/NumAllowedConcurrentUserSessionAtUserLogonSync**